cloudurable/kube-training/1-hello-kube/doc/PART_2.md

 ```
 ### Dockerfile
 The Dockerfile is used to docker builds your own image.
->It needs to be created in your root project directory
+>Use your text editor(Nano, Vi, ...) and create the "Dockerfile".
+It needs to be created in your root project directory

+Dockerfile
 ```
 # Use an existing docker image as a base
 FROM openjdk